trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 #### setslot [id] [type] [value]
   - [id] must be slot number 1a - 6b
   - [type] must be one of the following:
-    - label - Slot label i.e. My Google Acct
+    - label - set slots (1a - 6b) to have a descriptive label i.e. My Google Acct
     - url - URL to login page
     - delay1 - set a 0 - 9 second delay
     - addchar1 - Additional character before username 1 for TAB, 0 to clear